iiitv/iiitvcc/README.md

    git push origin feature/your-feature-name
    ```

-4. Open a pull request to the main repository.
+4. Open a pull request to the *new* branch of the repository.

 Before submitting, ensure your code adheres to our coding standards and passes all linting and testing checks.